Point Evaluation & The Need for RKHS

 \]

-The RKHS consists of "smoother" functions — those whose high-frequency components
+The RKHS consists of "smoother" functions.
+These are the functions whose high-frequency components

-which are only defined up to measure-zero modifications.
+pointwise.
+Generic \(L^2\) functions, by contrast, are only defined up to measure-zero

 The Representer Theorem & Grand Synthesis

-the Representer Theorem.
-It tells us that even though the RKHS
+Representer Theorem.
+It tells us that even though the RKHS \(\mathcal{H}_K\) is

-empirical risk minimization problem lives in a finite-dimensional subspace
+infinite-dimensional, any minimizer of a regularized empirical risk minimization problem lies in a

 Theorem: The Representer Theorem